vatsalgit/FBSearchAndroid/README.md

 Android Application Built using the Facebook API REST Service

-Ø	Mobile user experience for Facebook Search using the Facebook Graph API
+-	Mobile user experience for Facebook Search using the Facebook Graph API

-Ø	Add social networking features using the Facebook SDK for Android
+-	Added social networking features using the Facebook SDK for Android

-Ø Facebook Graph API
+- Facebook Graph API

 The Graph API is the primary way to get data out of, and put date into Facebook's platform.
 It's a lowlevel HTTP-based API that you can use to programmatically query data, post new stories, manage ads, upload photos, and perform a variety of other tasks that an app might implement.
 To learn more about the Facebook Graph API visit:

 https://developers.facebook.com/docs/graph-api

-Ø Amazon Web Services (AWS)
+### Amazon Web Services (AWS)

 AWS is Amazon’s implementation of cloud computing.
 Included in AWS is Amazon Elastic Compute Cloud (EC2), which delivers scalable, pay-as-you-go compute capacity in the cloud, and AWS Elastic Beanstalk, an even easier way to quickly deploy and manage applications in the AWS cloud.
 You simply upload your application, and Elastic Beanstalk automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.
 Elastic Beanstalk is built using familiar software stacks such as the Apache HTTP Server, PHP, and Python, Passenger for Ruby, IIS 7.5 for .NET, and Apache Tomcat for Java.

 The Amazon Web Services homepage is available at: http://aws.amazon.com/

-Ø Prerequisites
+### Prerequisites
 A.	Download and install Android Studio.
 You may use any other IDE other than Android Studio such as Eclipse, but you will be on your own if problems spring up.

 B.	First you need to install Java on your local machine.
 You can download JDK 8 from - http://www.oracle.com/technetwork/java/javase/downloads/index.html.
 For windows users, after installing the JDK, you need to add environment variables for JDK.